 When reporting rescues to WIRES and vets, please try to confirm the EXACT location you found the animal.
-This is because many native animals are very territorial, so it's critical that, when they are ready for release, we return them "home" to ensure their best chance of survival.
+This is because many native animals are very territorial, so it's critical that, when they are ready for release, they are returned "home" to ensure their best chance of survival.

-In addition, if we know the exact location the animal was found, many young animals have a better chance of possibly being reunited with their parents.
+In addition, if WIRES know the exact location the animal was found, many young animals have a better chance of being reunited with their parents.

 Certain animals should NOT be approached

-If you encounter a sick, injured, or orphaned animal on the list below, call a wildlife rescue organization straight away.
+If you encounter a sick, injured or orphaned animal on the list below, call a wildlife rescue organisation straight away.
 These animals require specialist handling and MUST be rescued by trained wildlife rescuers.